-- A. Employees who desire to further their education may request to move from full-time to parttime, or full-time leave status.
-Half-time leave status is defined as one half of the hourly amount required to designate the employee as full-time.
+- A. Employees who desire to further their education may request to move from full-time to part-time, or full-time leave status.
+Half-time leave status is defined as one half (1/2) of the hourly amount required to designate the employee as full-time.
 Upon approval the employee may work half time.
-The employee will request the leave in writing. - B. Upon approval by the District, an employee may take up to one year leave of absence for education without pay or District contribution to benefits.
-Upon return the employee will be placed in the same position or a similar position for which they are qualified, if a position is available at time of return. - C. The employee may continue District-sponsored insurance programs while on leave by paying the premiums directly to the insurance company.
+The employee will request the leave in writing. - B. Upon approval by the District, an employee may take up to one (1) year leave of absence for education without pay or District contribution to benefits.
+Upon return the employee will be placed in the same position or a similar position for which they are qualified if a position is available at time of term.